AppLovin

 AppLovin Corporation is an American mobile technology company headquartered in Palo Alto, California.
-Founded in 2012, the company helps developers market, monetize, analyze and publish their apps through its mobile advertising, marketing, and analytics platforms MAX, AppDiscovery, and SparkLabs.
-AppLovin also has large investments in various mobile game publishers.
-In 2020, 49% of AppLovin's revenue came from businesses using its software and 51% from consumers making in-app purchases.
+Founded in 2012, the company helps developers market, monetize, analyze and publish their apps through its mobile advertising, marketing, and analytics platforms, SSP MAX; DSP AppDiscovery; and SparkLabs creative studio.
+The company also invests in various mobile game publishers.

 History

 AppLovin was founded in 2012 by Adam Foroughi, John Krystynak, and Andrew Karam.
 Foroughi stated that the AppLovin name came from Bloglovin', a content organizing company, contrary to reports of a homage to the Christopher Mintz-Plasse character from the 2007 film Superbad.

 The company operated in stealth mode until 2014, raising $4 million in financing from angel investors, Streamlined Ventures and the Webb Investment Network.
-Before emerging from stealth mode, AppLovin acquired customers including Opentable and Spotify.
-In October 2014, AppLovin purchased the German mobile ad-network Moboqo.
+Before emerging from stealth mode, AppLovin acquired customers, including Opentable and Spotify.

-On September 26, 2016, it was reported that AppLovin had agreed to be acquired by the Chinese private equity firm, Orient Hontai Capital, for $1.42 billion; the acquisition deal was subsequently abandoned for debt investment after opposition to the plans from CFIUS.
 The company was ranked #10 on the 2016 Deloitte Fast 500 North America list, and again in 2018.
 Foroughi was recognized on the 2017 San Francisco Business Times "40 Under 40" list.

 In July 2018, AppLovin launched Lion Studios, which works with mobile developers to publish and promote their games.
-The convertible note facility that AppLovin received from Hontai Capital was fully refinanced in August 2018, after AppLovin raised a significant credit facility from U.S.-based investors.
+A convertible note facility previously received from Hontai Capital was fully refinanced in August 2018, after AppLovin raised a significant credit facility from U.S.-based investors.
 Hontai retains a small equity stake in AppLovin.
 That same month, the private equity firm KKR & Co.
 Inc. acquired a minority stake in AppLovin for $400 million.

-In September 2018, AppLovin acquired the in-app bidding company MAX.
-It added partnerships with Adjust and Facebook Audience Network to its in-app bidding for developers.
+In 2020, it added partnerships with Adjust and Facebook Audience Network to its in-app bidding for developers, and was ranked by Pocket Gamer on its list of Top 50 Mobile Game Makers.
+That year, 49% of the company's revenue came from businesses using its software and 51% from consumers making in-app purchases.

+In March 2021, the company filed for an IPO to raise $100 million.
+On April 15, 2021, AppLovin became a public company, trading on the Nasdaq under the ticker APP; it began trading at US$70 per share, with a total valuation of approximately US$24 billion.